sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 ### Version requirements

 * This migration can only be done with Sourcegraph `3.13.1` and above (e.g. `sourcegraph/server:3.13.1` and [v3.13.1 (TODO FILL IN RELEASE HERE) Docker Compose](TODO) ).
-* Sourcegraph's core data can only be transferred between deployments that are running the same Sourcegraph version (e.g. `sourcegraph/server:3.13.1` can only transfer its data to `v3.13.1` of the Docker Compose definition).
-If you're running a version of Sourcegraph server that's older than the Docker Compose deployment version, you **must** upgrade to a newer `sourcegraph/server` version before continuing.
+* Do NOT attempt to upgrade at the same time as migrating to docker-compose.
+Use the docker-compose version corresponding to your current version.
+For example, if you are running `sourcegraph/server:3.13.1` you must follow this guide using the Docker Compose deployment version `v3.13.1`.

 ### Storage location change